Protocol-based array extensions not working

-In a project that I’m currently working on, I want to redesign how we extend protocol-based domain models.
-However, what first looked east turned into a Swift nightmare, with problems that I’m still struggling with.
+In a project I’m currently working on, I want to redesign how we use protocol-based domain models.
+However, what first looked easy turned into a Swift nightmare.

 Disclaimer

-In this post, I will intentionally use simple models.
-If you think that something makes no sense (e.g. “why the hell are you using x instead of y”), keep in mind that the code you’ll see is a work of fiction.
+This post uses intentionally simple models.
+If you think that something makes no sense (e.g. “why the hell are you using x instead of y”), keep in mind that the code is fiction.

 Protocol extensions

-For instance, consider a Person protocol that requires two properties: firstName and lastName.
+For instance, consider a Person protocol that has two properties: firstName & lastName.

 protocol Person {